Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

 }
 ```

 By default tests are run in playback mode.
-To change the mode use the `AZURE_TEST_MODE` environment variable and set it to one of the followind values: `Live`, `Playback`, `Record`.
+To change the mode use the `AZURE_TEST_MODE` environment variable and set it to one of the following values: `Live`, `Playback`, `Record`.

-In development scenarios where it's required to change mode quickly without restarting the Visual Studio use the two-parameter constructor of `RecordedTestBase` to change the mode:
+In development scenarios where it's required to change mode quickly without restarting Visual Studio, use the two-parameter constructor of `RecordedTestBase` to change the mode, or use the `.runsettings` file as described [here](#test-settings).

 Recorded tests can be attributed with the `RecordedTestAttribute` in lieu of the standard `TestAttribute` to enable functionality to automatically re-record tests that fail due to recording session file mismatches.
 Tests that are auto-rerecorded will fail with the following error and succeed if re-run.